flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! info "Always Try This First"

-    Please try and remove all other mods/liveries from the community folder and test our mod again.
-This will help rule out mod conflicts.
+    Please try and remove all other mods/liveries from the community folder and test our add-on again.
+This will help rule out conflicts.

     <sub>Report back the result of this test on our Discord.